Mandalay Palace: 1989–present: Reconstruction and conservation

 While the overall design was faithful, the construction process incorporated both traditional and modern building techniques.
 Corrugated sheet metal was used for the roofing of most buildings, while concrete was extensively used as a building material (the original palace was built using only teak).

 One of the halls was dismantled during the rule of King Thibaw and rebuilt as Shwenandaw Monastery.
 It is the single remaining major structure of the original wooden palace today.

-In October 2021, in the aftermath of the 2021 Myanmar coup d'état, the military government began constructing a public recreation park adjacent to the historic walls of the Mandalay Palace in violation of the 2015 Law on the Preservation and Protection of Ancient Buildings, sparking criticism from local conservationists.
+In October 2021, in the aftermath of the 2021 Myanmar coup d'état, the State Administration Council began constructing a public recreation park adjacent to the historic walls of the Mandalay Palace in violation of the 2015 Law on the Preservation and Protection of Ancient Buildings, sparking criticism from local conservationists.

+On 28 March 2025, a powerful earthquake hit Myanmar’s Sagaing Region, damaging parts of Mandalay Palace.
+The destruction raised concerns among historians about the site's integrity.
+This is especially relevant given its contested status since 2021.

 Citadel

 The wall

 The palace citadel's four 2 km long walls form a perfect square, complete with a total of 48 bastions with gold tipped pyatthats or spires at regular intervals of 169 m (555 ft) and surrounded by a moat 64 m (210 ft) wide, 4.5 m (15 ft) deep.
 The walls, built with the common Burmese bricks set in mud mortar, are 3 m (10 ft) thick at the base and 1.47 m (4 ft 10 in) at the top; 6.86 m (22.5 ft) in height, excluding the merlons, and 8.23 m (27 ft) with the merlons.
 The embrasures are 0.84 m (2 ft 9 in) in width.
 To give access to the battlements in cases of alert and at the same time to strengthen the wall, an earthen rampart on a moderately inclined plane has been thrown up behind it.
 Its summit forms a platform 1.83 m (2 ft) wide, paved with bricks and running all along the walls behind the crenelles.